What is Emergency Preparedness?

 The department is trained in, and utilizes, the Incident Command System (ICS), as well as National Incident Management System (NIMS), to provide an efficient and standardized approach to the management of an incident.

-Bismarck-Burleigh Public Health is part of the Public Health Emergency Preparedness Division for Southwest Central (SWC) North Dakota.
-This region includes Custer Health (covering Morton, Mercer, Oliver, Grant and Sioux Counties), Emmons County Public Health and Kidder County District Health Unit.
+Bismarck-Burleigh Public Health is part of the Public Health Emergency Preparedness (PHEP) Division for Southwest Central (SWC) North Dakota.
+This region also includes Custer Health (serving Morton, Mercer, Oliver, Grant and Sioux Counties), Emmons County Public Health and Kidder County District Health Unit.

 Would a preparedness presentation be useful for your group or organization?
 Our staff will present an all-hazards approach for individuals in attendance, but can also focus on a number of specific preparedness topics to accommodate your small-to-large group.
 Click on this link to download our presentation informational form or contact us for more information.
 These presentations can be as short as 10-15 minutes, or as long as 30-45 minutes.

 If your SWC healthcare organization is conducting tabletop or full scale preparedness exercises, EPR staff may be available to participate, monitor, or help walk your organization through certain aspects of the exercise(s).
 Contact SWC Emergency Preparedness Coordinator Crystalynn Kuntz (701-355-1546) for more information.

 Please feel free to utilize the following templates for your exercises: